zaidalkhatib/github-Searcher/README.md

 ### `App description`
-This a github search helps you find github users easily.
-This is a React app using the github API
+This a github searcher helps you find github users easily.
+This is a React app using the github API.

 ### `npm start`